flaf/miscellaneous/puppet/modules/puppetagent/README.md

 For a cron per day or per week, it's possible to force the minute and the hour of the cron task (and the weekday too for a cron per week).
-In these cases, you can set the parameter `cron` via a hash.
+In these cases, you can set the parameter `cron` to a hash.
 For instance:

 ```puppet
 $cron = {